tropical-turtle/MSS-Seafarer-Certification/README.md

 # Introduction

-This is the prototype for TC's Seafarer Credentials Project.
+This is the prototype for the digital CDN Application Form as part of TC's Seafarer Credentials Project.
 It is written in Blazor and is strictly for development purposes.
 Actual development will be hosted in TC's official Github home.

 # Getting Started